 Pursuant to IFRS 9, business model changes generally occur infrequently.
 Financial liabilities may not be reclassified from portfolio.
-A reclassification of titles was carried out in 2022 (see Note 14); no reclassifications between business models were carried out in 2021.
+No reclassifications were made between business models during 2023.
+A reclassification of bonds was carried out during 2022.

 The characteristics of contractual cash flows of financial assets